 A majority of the School's funding is determined by the number of enrolled students.
-The School is forecasting enrollment for the 2014 - 2015 School year to remain constant at approximately 76 full-time equivalent students.
+The School is forecasting enrollment for the 2016 - 2017 School year to remain constant at approximately 76 full-time equivalent students plus an additional 34 students enrolled in prekindergarten program.